Active random force promotes diffusion in bacterial cytoplasm: Results

-We also track the trajectories of single particles (Figure \ref{3Dpath}).
-We find that particles with small radii can equally explore the system in active and passive systems; however, particles with large radii can only explore space in active systems and remain localized in passive systems, consistent with experimental observations \cite{Parry2014}.
-In the following, we will show that quantitative analysis of particle diffusion in bacterial cytoplasm suggests $\gamma \approx 3$ in living bacteria.
+We track the trajectories of single particles (Figure \ref{3Dpath}).
+We find that particles with small radii can equally explore the system in active and passive systems; however, particles with large radii can only explore space in active systems and remain localized in passive systems, consistent with experimental observations \citep{Parry2014}.